Customer Support Page

 Records that contain a MAC ending in AD |

-Search vby Mac address is available in v10.1.2.0 and later.
-A plug-in is available upon request however to enable this functionality for earlier versions.
-Minimum v10.0 required.
+Search by MAC/CMAC address is available in v10.9.4.1 and later.
+A plug-in is available upon request to enable this functionality for earlier versions.
+The minimum version required is v10.0.

 Applying or Removing Labels for Multiple Records